-Oxford to discontinue “is the Pope Catholic?” idiom
+Oxford to discontinue “Is the Pope Catholic?” idiom

 After several years of questionable Catholicism by Pope Francis, Oxford, publisher of the Official World Idiom Book, has announced it will be discontinuing the rhetorical question, “Is the Pope Catholic?”